Matthew 19

 Then were brought to Him little children, that He may lay the hands on them, and may pray; however, the disciples admonished them.

-Comments Matthew 19:14 The Lord teaches that to enter the kingdom of heaven the adults should have the way of their heart as that of little children; the Lord is pointing out to accept the teaching and believe as children do.
+The Lord teaches that to enter the kingdom of the heavens, adults should have the same way of heart as little children; the Lord is pointing out that we should accept the teaching and believe as little children do.

 And He said to him, Why do you ask Me about what is good?
 One is good; but if you desire to enter into life, keep the commandments.